Mazen-Habib/Mazen-Habib/README.md

 - 🔗 LinkedIn: *(coming soon)*

 ## About Me
-**Being a Data Analyst and AI Engineer**—I enjoy transforming raw data into clear insights, dashboards, and decision-ready stories.
+**Being a Data Analyst and AI Engineer**, I enjoy transforming raw data into clear insights, dashboards, and decision-ready stories.
 Beyond analytics, I also have strong expertise in **development and design**, building solutions that are both **functional and user-friendly**. **UI/UX** is a core interest of mine, and I’m continuously expanding my skills across the stack (backend + frontend) to broaden my overall expertise.

 ## Tools & Technologies